The following requirements are in addition to the University requirements for the Ph.D. stated in the Bulletin.

 While also working towards a PhD in Classics, students can choose to complete a Certificate Program in one of the following interdisciplinary fields: African Studies, Critical Theory, Medieval Studies, Renaissance Studies, Women's Studies and Interactive Technology and Pedagogy.

 Advancement to Candidacy and the M. Phil. degree.
 When a student has completed 60 credits including all required courses, passed the Second Examination and both modern language exams, s/he may advance to candidacy and receive the M. Phil. degree by application to the Office of the Registrar.

 Dissertation.
 The candidate is required to write a dissertation on a subject approved by a committee of the doctoral faculty.
 As part of this approval process the student will write a dissertation proposal and meet with the committee to answer questions on the proposal and the general area(s) of the dissertation.
 After the dissertation has been completed and approved by this committee, the candidate will defend the dissertation at a final oral examination.

-- Latin Rhetoric and Stylistics (3 credits);
+- Either Latin or Greek Rhetoric and Stylistics (3 cr.)

 - 4 courses in either Latin or Greek (12 cr.)

 - 4 courses relevant to ancient studies from any of the following programs: Art History, Philosophy, History, Comparative Literature, MALS or courses in the other ancient language (3 cr.)